coursera1729/ProgrammingAssignment3/CodeBook.md

 For the merged data,
 * Subject ID indicated by numeric ID from 1 to 30
 * Activity label as shown above.
-* 561 features described in FeaturesInfo.txt
+* 561 features described in FeaturesInfo.txt available with the data set.

 The tidy set,average of each of the above mentioned 561 features for each activity and each subject ID.